ReidP31/Leaflet-Project/README.md

 3. Run a local web server (you can find some super simple instructions <a href='https://mrcoles.com/how-start-local-web-server-view-html-files/' target="_blank">here</a>)

-4. Open a browser tab on your internet browswer and type in the local host address you used to run the local web server
+4. Open a browser tab on your internet browser and type in the local host address you used to run the local web server